paladin-t/my_basic/README.md

 **Copyright (C) 2011 - 2016 [Wang Renxin](https://cn.linkedin.com/pub/wang-renxin/43/494/20).
 All rights reserved.**

 Why are existing script interpreters so complex?
-Why is it so difficult to integrate with them?
+Why is it so difficult to integrate with them and use the API?
 Why not try MY-BASIC today!
 Script should be simple and enjoyable.

 ## Build status